-In this context, the aim of this study has been to perform a GSA on SimSphere using an atmospheric sounding derived from a different region and evaluate the effect of it on the SA results obtained on SimSphere assuming different PDFs for the model inputs/outputs.
+In this context, the aim of the present study was to perform a GSA on SimSphere using an atmospheric sounding derived from a different region and evaluate the effect of atmospheric sounding on the SA results obtained on SimSphere assuming different PDFs for the model inputs/outputs.
 This will allow us to extend our understanding of this model structure and further establishing its coherence.

-2 The bayesian sensitivity analysis method
+2 The Bayesian sensitivity analysis method

-To satisfy the objectives of this study and to ensure consistency and comparability of our work to previous studies on SimSphere, SA is conducted here by employing a sophisticated, cutting edge GSA method adopting on Bayesian Analysis of Computer Code Outputs (BACCO; Kennedy and O'Hagan, 2001).
-It is implemented using the GEM-SA software, the development of which was funded by the National Environmental Research Council, UK.
-The theory behind the BACCO GEM-SA technique can be found by Oakley and O'Hagan (2004), whereas detailed descriptions of the mathematical principles governing the Gaussian process emulation are available in Kennedy and O'Hagan (2001), Kennedy (2004) and Oakley and O'Hagan (2004), and will not be provided here for brevity.
-The use of the Gaussian processes to model unknown functions in Bayesian statistics dates back to Kimeldorlf and Wahba (1970) and O'Hagan (1978).
+To satisfy the objectives of this study and to ensure consistency and comparability of our work to previous studies on SimSphere, SA is conducted here by employing a sophisticated, cutting-edge GSA method adopting Bayesian Analysis of Computer Code Outputs (BACCO; Kennedy and O'Hagan, 2001).
+It is implemented using the Gaussian Emulation Machine (GEM)-SA software, the development of which was funded by the National Environmental Research Council, United Kingdom.
+The theory behind the BACCO GEM-SA technique can be found by Oakley and O'Hagan (2004); detailed descriptions of the mathematical principles governing the GP emulation are available in Kennedy and O'Hagan (2001), Kennedy (2004) and Oakley and O'Hagan (2004).
+The use of the GPs to model unknown functions in Bayesian statistics dates back to Kimeldorlf and Wahba (1970) and O'Hagan (1978).